Eschatologue/CM_wiki/docs/class/fighter/runecarver.md

 :   This Rune emulates the deceptive magic used by some cloud giants.
 You have **:d20-adv: Advantage**{.d20} on Sleight of Hand checks and Deception checks.

     **Invoke**<br>_1 Rune Charge(s)_
-    :   When you or a creature you can see within 30 feet of you is hit by an attack roll, you can take a **:rsc-r: Reaction**{ .rsc } to invoke the Rune and choose a different creature within 30 feet of you, other than the attacker.
+    :   When you or a creature you can see within 30 feet of you is hit by an attack roll, you can take a **:rsc-r: Reaction**{.rsc} to invoke the Rune and choose a different creature within 30 feet of you, other than the attacker.
 The chosen creature becomes the target of the attack, using the same roll.
 This magic can transfer the attack's effects regardless of the attack's range.

 **Fire Rune**
 :   This Rune's magic channels the masterful craftsmanship of great smiths.
 You have Expertise in the Artisan's Tools you have proficiency in.